 We frequently hear that we need to exercise more, so, how about taking up hiking and when your fit enough, take on the challenge of walking the Pennine Way.

-Although Britain had ancient routes such as the Ridgeway and Fosse Way, as well as a comprehensive network of Right of Ways, before the 1960’s we had no nationally recognised trails.
+Britain has a long history of ancient routes such as the Ridgeway and Fosse Way, as well as a comprehensive network of Right of Ways.
+Before the 1960’s however, we had no nationally recognised trails.
 Tom Stephenson a prominent player in the Ramblers Association who fought for access to the countryside is credited with the idea of our first national trail.
 It took over thirty years from his lobbying in the 1930’s to the official opening in 1965.
 There are now 16 nationally recognised and managed trails.

 The Pennine Way

 The route starts in Edale, a small village in the Derbyshire Peak District, traditionally at Old Nags Head pub.
-It heads north, soon challenging crossing Kinder Scout.
+Heading north, you soon face the challenging crossing Kinder Scout.
 It follows the border between Yorkshire and Greater Manchester across challenging terrain to reach the Calder valley just west of Hebden Bridge, a popular stopping point.

 It then passes through the wild bleak country depicted in Emily Bronte’s Wuthering Heights before arriving in the southern part of the Yorkshire Dales National Park at Gargrave, another popular stop.
 The Dales has some of the best walking in the country, and quite a few nice pubs as well.
 You pass some of the Dales top attractions; Malham Cove, Pen-Y-Ghent and the Settle Carlisle Railway before reaching the market town of Hawes for a well deserved stop.
 You’re not yet half way and the toughest bits are yet to come.